 Enjoy your complimentary pre-flight overnight hotel before your holiday begins.
 Full details from our office!
 Read more about our Pre-flight Service here!

 After relaxing in our complimentary VIP Airport Lounge, we fly overnight via a European hub to Kilimanjaro Airport and then on to Arusha in eastern Tanzania.
 Located at the base of volcanic Mt.
 Meru, this city is the gateway to the best safari destinations and to Africa's highest peak, 5,895m Mt.
 Kilimanjaro, lying some 100 kilometers northeast.
 We meet our local guide and head to our hotel (distance 50 km, 50 mins).
 Depending on arrival time, we may do some birding enroute to the hotel, and/or on arrival.
-Overnight in Arusha- Planet Hotel.
+Overnight in Arusha at Planet Lodge Hotel.

 We leave early for dryland habitat north of Arusha where rare endemic Beesley’s Lark is found.
 We enjoy birding here for the morning, the array of birds including Abyssinian Wheatear, Banded Parisoma, Tiny Cisticola, Greater Kestrel, Eastern Chanting Goshawk, Red-throated Tit, Short-tailed Lark, Foxy Lark, Athi Short-toed Lark and White-headed Mousebird.
 We may be lucky to spot Mt.
 Kilimanjaro between the clouds, and should also see Mt.
 Meru.
 We also keep an eye open for key mammals including Maasai Giraffe and Common Zebra.

 Later we continue to Tarangire, where excellent birding awaits.
 As we travel we will see Baobab trees, which enrich our journey.
 These magical trees have huge significance in the African culture, fable having it they were planted upside down.
 We may make a stop by the roadside to try the famous “Baobab tree hug”.
 On the way we may see new birds including Banded Parisoma, Hildebrandt’s Starling, Black Bishop, Two-banded Courser, endemic Yellow-collared Lovebird and near-endemic Rufous-tailed Weaver.
 Travel distance 140 km (2.5 hrs) We stay at an excellent tented camp, which we anticipate could be a favourite place for many!
-Overnight for two nights in Tarangire- Burunge Lodge.
+Overnight for two nights in Tarangire at Baobab Camp

 We begin with birding around our lodge and the neighbouring area.
 We then head deeper into Tarangire National Park, a less explored birding gem, often known as the 'Land of Elephants and Baobabs'.
 We also scan the Tarangire Swamp and the beautiful banks of the famous Tarangire River.
 The local Acacia woodland is very graceful and full of birds, and highlights might include endemic Yellow-collared Lovebird, Woodland Kingfisher, Double-banded Courser, White-headed Buffalo-Weaver, Coqui Francolin, Pygmy Falcon, Brown Snake Eagle, Black Cuckoo, Great Spotted Cuckoo, Great Painted Snipe, Mottled Spinetail, Southern Ground Hornbill, Meyer’s Parrot, Bearded Woodpecker, Southern Red Bishop, Knob-billed Duck, Banded Parisoma, Miombo Wren-warbler, Green Woodhoopoe, Brubru, Magpie Shrike, Red and Yellow Barbet, near-endemic Rufous-tailed Weaver and endemic Ashy Starling.
 Big game will be encountered as we bird, and we might expect African Elephant, Banded Mongoose, Cape Buffalo, African Lion and Cheetah.

 Highlights include endemic Fischer’s Lovebird, Black Coucal, Steel Blue Whydah, near-endemic Usambiro Barbet, Swahili Sparrow, Rufous Chatterer, near-endemic Karamoja Apalis, Black-necked Weaver, African Scops-Owl, Temminck’s Courser, Black-winged Lapwing, Caspian Plover, Zitting Cisticola, White-tailed Lark, endemic Tanzania Red-billed Hornbill, Bare-faced Go-away-bird, Northern White-crowned Shrike, Grey-crested Helmetshrike, Magpie Shrike, Silverbird, Black-lored Babbler, Cape Teal, Saddle-billed Stork, Blacksmith Lapwing and endemic Grey-breasted Spurfowl.
 Mammals here include Serval, Lion, Leopard, assorted antelopes, Common Zebra and Cheetah.
 Travel around 80km, (1.5 hrs).
-Overnight for two nights in Serengeti- Thorntree Camp.
+Overnight for two nights in Serengeti at Thorn Tree Camp

 We enjoy breakfast at the hotel, before our airport transfer and international flights home, arriving in the morning of Day 11: Friday 9 May 2025.